moar82/jMetalPy/README.md

 Note that you will need to provide the **path to the installation of duktape later.**

-The scripts for running MoMITPy are located on the /iot subfolder Suppose that you have a javascript file called date-format-tofte.js (located on the iot subfolder), and want to execute one run using hybrid random search metaheuristic.
+The scripts for running MoMITPy are located on the **/iot** subfolder

+In this Readme file we suppose that you have a javascript file called date-format-tofte.js (located on the iot subfolder), that you want to miniaturize to run on several constrained IoT devices.
+For that purpose, you will execute one single run of hybrid random search metaheuristic to generate a set of duktape interpreters that can run your JavaScript, and which minimize the use of code footprint (of the interpreter), memory usage (of the javascript) and execution time.

 ## Input Files